James Park (entrepreneur)

-James Park (born 1976/1977) is an South Korean-American technology entrepreneur.
+James Park (born 1977) is an American technology entrepreneur.
 He co-founded Fitbit and has been its CEO and president since September 2007.
 He was named in 2015 among Fortune magazine's 40 Under 40, an annual ranking of the most influential young people in business.
-With a net worth of $660 million estimated by Forbes, he was ranked #29 in the magazine's America's Richest Entrepreneurs Under 40 in 2015.
-James Park announced that Fitbit became part of Google on January 14, 2021.
+With a net worth of US$660 million estimated by Forbes, he was ranked #29 in the magazine's America's Richest Entrepreneurs Under 40 in 2015.
+Park announced that Fitbit became part of Google in January 2021.